-- Projects which relate to purely religious or political activity. - Requests for existing revenue running costs of organisations, i.e., Staff costs and other routine items.
-An exception applies where it can be demonstrated that the deployment of temporary staff will provide clear evidence of a new outcome which provides an additional benefit, e.g., to reach groups of residents with protected characteristics or disadvantaged communities. - Foodbanks and projects being undertaken by organisations already in receipt of revenue support from the Borough Council, except where the assistance is required to support new or extended activity or where an emergency situation for which the group has been unable to make prior arrangements for funding has arisen. - Projects which relate to the purchase of equipment that will be used/stored at a property registered as a domestic dwelling. - Projects which are predominantly to fund shopping trips out of South Tyneside. - Applications from local organisations which relate to any work to Council owned non-residential buildings (any such work should be initiated via the Area Manager and considered by Asset Management). - Applications submitted by Council services, with the exception of sheltered housing or children's homes. - Applications for funding to purchase alcohol, fireworks or gifts. - Applications from groups for events/festivals that are already receiving financial/in kind support. - Applications with start/event dates less than 8 weeks from the date the request is made.
+- Projects which relate to purely religious or political activity. - Requests for revenue running costs of an organisation, e.g. fuel, energy, utility or advertising costs, stock or other routine items.
+Staff costs will not be eligible unless it can be demonstrated with evidence that the employment of temporary staff will provide a new service or tangible benefit, e.g., to reach groups of residents with protected characteristics or disadvantaged communities. - Organisations already in receipt of revenue support from the Borough Council, including foodbanks.
+An exception may be considered where the application provides tangible evidence of new or extended activity, or where an emergency situation arises that puts activity at risk if funding is not available. - Applications which relate to the purchase of equipment that will be used/stored at a property registered as a domestic dwelling. - Applications which seek to fund day trips or shopping trips outside of South Tyneside. - Applications from local organisations which relate to repairs or other work to Council owned non-residential buildings (any such work should be initiated via the Community and Place Development Team and referred for consideration by Asset Management). - Applications submitted by Council services, with the exception of applications to support activity to directly benefit service users with protected characteristics, including residents of supported housing and children's homes. - Applications for funding to purchase alcohol, fireworks or gifts.

+- Applications from groups for activities/events/festivals that are already receiving financial/in kind support from the Council. - Applications with start/event dates less than 8 weeks from the date the request is made.